 Beyond that, the rooms are nice.
 The colors and designs work well, and the touches of theme aren’t over the top or garish.

 The rooms definitely fit the bill in that regard, and we think the quality improves once you move up into the 1-bedroom and larger units.
-(Unfortunately, we don’t have photos of those as our stays in the larger units pre-date our blogging days!)
+Here’s a video tour of the new rooms at Saratoga Springs so you can better visualize the look and layout:

 Another plus about Saratoga Springs Resort is that it’s one of the easier Disney Vacation Club resorts to book.
 Due to its size and lack of popularity, there is almost always availability at Saratoga Springs Resort only a month or so in advance when using Disney Vacation Club points.